xebialabs/integration-server-gradle-plugin/documentation/blog/2021-12-08-run-kube-scanning-test.md

 ---
-title: How to run a kube scanner integration test
+title: How to run a Kube Scanning tests
-tags: [integration-test]
+tags: [kube-scanning-tests]
 ---

 ### Introduction

-Create your Kube Scanner integration test, for your custom plugin by running k8s cluster.
+Create your Kube scanning test, for your custom plugin in against running kubernetes cluster.
 Here we are using the [Kube-bench](https://github.com/aquasecurity/kube-bench/tree/0d1bd2bbd95608957be024c12d03a0510325e5e2) tool that checks the Kubernetes cluster is deployed securely by running the necessary checks documented in the CIS Kubernetes Benchmark.